 Fifteen year-old Nell has always been comfortable in her older sister’s shadow.
 She and Layla are intertwined.
 Nell begins her first year of high school, delighted to share her school days with her sister again and thrilled by the interest of a handsome boy.
 Then she begins to sense something strange in Layla.
 Her sister is pulling away.
 Keeping secrets.
 And try as she might, Nell can’t understand why.

 Desperate not to lose their closeness, Nell pursues Layla, being supportive and loyal.
-Earning her way back … Continue reading →
+Earning her … Continue reading →

 Two years ago, Tessa’s best friend Noelle disappeared, leaving behind only her red bicycle and shattered memories.
 Tessa forces herself to accept the likelihood that her friend is dead.
 Then, in a shocking revelation from Noelle’s brother, Tessa learns that her friend is alive.
 That she’s been rescued from her captor.
 That she’ll be coming home.